Stocks rally to higher close as job market remains strong

 AP Business Writers

-The S&P 500 rose 1.8% as of 3:02 p.m.
-Eastern.
-More than 95% of stocks within the benchmark index gained ground.
-It’s the latest oscillation in what has been a volatile, holiday-shortened week for stocks.
+The S&P 500 rose 1.7%, with roughly 95% of stocks within the benchmark index closing higher.
+The gains more than made up for the index’s losses the previous two days, the latest oscillation in what has been a volatile, holiday-shortened week for stocks.

 Technology stocks, which are down 29% this year, powered much of the rally.
-Apple rose 3% and Microsoft added 2.7%.
+Apple and Microsoft each rose 2.8%.

-Tesla jumped 6.2% as it continued to recover from steep losses Tuesday following reports it temporarily suspended production at a factory in Shanghai.
-The stock is still down 66% for the year.
+Tesla jumped 8.1% as it continued to recover from steep losses Tuesday following reports it temporarily suspended production at a factory in Shanghai.
+The stock is still down nearly 66% for the year.

 Investors have been hoping for a “Santa Claus” rally.
 That’s Wall Street’s term for when stocks rise in the last five trading days of December and first two of January.
 Even a late rally likely wouldn’t change the broader market’s trajectory for the month.